saulfm08/learn-docker/containers/nginx/README.md

 Where `web-server` is the container named defined inside `docker-compose.yml`.

-Open you browser and try http://localhost
+Open your browser and try http://localhost

 # Shutdown
 Shutdown: go to the same directory where `docker-compose.yml` file is located and run: